herotechcourse/spring-ecommerce-product/README.md

 ### Additional
 - [ ] Change price to BigDecimal
-- [x] Create object to collect all SQL lines
+- [x] Create an object to collect all SQL lines